Success in SaaS isn’t only about acquiring new customers. It's also about hanging onto (or retaining) the ones you've got.

 NPS scores range from -100 to +100, but what’s considered to be a "good" or "bad" score varies across industries.
 For the SaaS industry, a good NPS score is around +28.
 Anything higher than that is extremely positive.

 NPS is measured via a customer feedback survey.
 It will ask questions considering things like:

-- How satisified your customers are with your product/service
+- How satisfied your customers are with your product/service

-- Their level of loyality to your business
+- Their level of loyalty to your business

 - How likely they would be to recommend your product

 Survey responses are measured on a scale of 1 to 10, which you can evaluate like this:

 - Scores 0-6: These customers are known as "detractors," meaning they’re unhappy with your product and are the most likely to churn.

 - Scores 7-8: These customers are seen as "passives," and have a neutral opinion of your business.

 - Scores 9-10: These are the "promoters" — they love your business and will happily recommend it to others.